tenforwardconsulting/subspace/README.md

 If you get an error saying you need a vault password file, you should be able to find it in 1Password.
 You might also need to update `ansible`.

 You'll want to do this for each environment (ie: `subspace provision qa`, etc.).
-Best to start with dev and work your way up.
+Best to start with staging and work your way up.

 # Host configuration